 Have a scan through to see what sounds right for you.
 There may be age, sex or lifestyle conditions but if you aren’t suitable for one particular job, try to get the contact details of the company anyway and let them know you’re interested in some part-time focus group work.

-If you’ve got green fingers or love to bake then there are plenty of ways to make money with your talent.
+If you’ve got green fingers or love to bake then there are plenty of ways to make money from your hobby.
 Why not sell your baked goods at a car boot sale or even a local shop?

 If you’re no longer working you can use your free time to offer your gardening services during the week when other part-time gardeners may be unable to work.
 You can do anything from basic upkeep of gardens to pruning and planting flowers.